Get free weekly resources from us!

 A key function of leadership is looking ahead and mapping out a trajectory—then communicating that vision to everyone on your team in every way imaginable.
 You can’t lead well if you don’t know where you’re going.
 People want to know they’re moving toward a vision bigger than themselves.
 Invest time looking ahead to determine where your ministry is now, where you need to go, and how you’ll get there.

 Identifying your ministry’s goal and purpose is a nonnegotiable; if you haven’t clearly done this, now’s the time.
-Once you have your vision in place, you must go the extra mile to ensure you communicate effectively.
+Once you have your vision in place, it’s time to go the extra mile to ensure you communicate effectively.

 I’ll offer up some straight talk here: Carefully consider the words you use to communicate your goal and purpose.

-I cringe when leaders attempt to communicate the vision with uncrafted, fly-by-the-seat-of-their-pants verbal vomit.
+I cringe when leaders attempt to communicate the vision with un-crafted, fly-by-the-seat-of-their-pants speech.
 Somewhere in their explanation, they seem to implode in a jumbled mess of words finally ending with the standard declaration: “We do it for Jesus!”

 Why?
 Because the leader couldn’t clearly and concisely explain the vision and strategy for achieving the vision.